johbrust/simulink_gym/Readme.md

 Currently, the usage of this package inside [Poetry](https://python-poetry.org/) or similarly elaborate environment management tool (e.g., [PDM](https://pdm.fming.dev/)) will break due to the dependency on the [MATLAB Engine for Python](#matlab-engine-for-python), which does not conform, i.a., to the versioning defined by PEP 440 as required by Poetry and PDM.
 This is no issue when using a simpler environment management tool (e.g., `virtualenv`).

-The package also provides an example implementation of the cart pole environment in Simulink.
+The package also provides an [example implementation of the cart pole environment in Simulink](./examples/envs/cartpole_simulink/cartpole_simulink.md).
 Use `pip install .[examples]` to install the examples as an extra.
 If you are using [Weights & Biases](https://wandb.ai) for experiment tracking, install the `wandb` extra.
 For a full installation use `pip install .[examples, wandb]`.

-> :grey_exclamation: Don't forget to use quotes if you are using `zsh`: `pip install ".[examples, wandb]"`
+> :grey_exclamation: Don't forget to use quotes if you are using `zsh`: e.g., `pip install ".[examples, wandb]"`

 ### MATLAB Engine for Python